bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Role of Light

-Light is the most powerful external cue for regulating sleep-wake cycles.
-When light enters the eyes, it signals the SCN to suppress the production of melatonin, a hormone that promotes sleep.
-As darkness falls, melatonin levels rise, making us feel sleepy.
+Light is the most powerful external cue for regulating sleep-wake cycles, and it works by sending a signal to the SCN when it enters your eyes.
+This, in turn, suppresses the production of melatonin, the hormone that helps you sleep.
+As darkness falls, melatonin levels rise, and you start to feel sleepy.

 Hormonal Regulation